- Home

 How precancerous cell changes start

-Abnormal squamous cells – These are called squamous intraepithelial lesions (SIL).
-They can be classified as either low grade (LSIL) or high grade (HSIL).
+Previously called cervical intraepithelial neoplasia (CIN), these are now called squamous intraepithelial lesions (SIL).
+They can be classified as either low grade (LSIL) or high grade (HSIL), depending on how abnormal the cells are and how deep they are in the surface of the cervix.

-- HSIL, previously graded as CIN 2 or 3, are precancerous.
-High-grade abnormalities have the potential to develop into early cervical cancer over 10–15 years if they are not found and treated.
+LSIL usually disappear without treatment, while HSIL can be precancerous.
+High-grade abnormalities have the potential to develop into early cervical cancer if they are not found and treated.

 Finding and treating precancerous cervical cell changes will prevent them developing into cervical cancer.
 Read more about how precancerous cervical cell changes are treated.